catseye/Oxcart/README.md

 garbage stack to the real stack if previously we were on the garbage stack.

 Can we can write this in Oxcart?
-We may have to add a few instructions.
-Possibly "save stack index on stack" and "restore stack index".
-Also "pop value and adjust stack index based on it".
-Well, if we had these, we could write

 *   transfer left (to move n to the cycling stack, -1)
 *   move left (to garbage stack, -2)
 *   push 1 on stack
-*   move right
-*   move right
+*   reset to the main stack

 *   push current continuation on stack
 *   duplicate

 *   move left
 *   duplicate
-*   pop and if value is zero move left
+*   pop and if value is zero move one stack to the left (we may need to invert the sense of Y)

-(we make a copy of _n_ and decrement it to obtain _n'_.
-Then we make a copy of _n'_ and test if it's zero.
-If it is, we're done.
-If not, we continue _k_.)

 *   duplicate
 *   decrement
 *   duplicate
 *   transfer right (this is the test value)
-*   ... pop and if value is zero move right?  somehow?
+*   reset to the main stack
 *   continue conditionally

-Ughhh

 [Carriage]: https://catseye.tc/node/Carriage
 [Equipage]: https://catseye.tc/node/Equipage